 We breed purebred dogs and cats to preserve a closed, and therefore endangered, gene pool.
 With each planned breeding of our purebred/purpose-bred dog or cherished feline, we aim to produce a generation of healthier offspring.
 Whether you need pre-breeding health clearances for both your stud dog and brood bitch, semen cryopreservation, advanced insemination procedures, high risk pregnancy monitoring or DNA testing of neonates, we help you breed for success.

-2. When you visit, please stay in your car and call us so we can connect you with your veterinarian.
+When you visit, please stay in your car and call us so we can connect you with your veterinarian.
 If you don’t have cell service please knock on the door and we will send someone out.
+We prefer to receive your credit card information at this point so that it expedites your check-out process.
 Your veterinarian will take a complete medical history from you over the phone & discuss your concerns and prospective treatment plan.
-Please bring your dog/cat to the side door where you will be greeted by a veterinary technician who will transfer your pet to the examination room.
+Please bring your dog/cat to the bottom of the side door stairs where you will be greeted by a veterinary technician who will transfer your pet to the examination room.
 The attending veterinarian will call you when the exam is complete to discuss their findings and give you a visit summary.
-You will then be transferred to the receptionist where payment can be made over the phone from your car.
-In the case of cash/check payment, the receptionist will meet you when the technician returns your pet to you with all necessary medications.
+In the case of cash payment, the receptionist will meet you when the technician returns your pet to you with all necessary medications.
+We are not taking checks until further notice.

-3. We are trying to prioritize our services to those with the most critical needs first.
-Please hold your nail trims, huff & buffs and elective procedures for the next 3 - 4 weeks.
+We are trying to prioritize our services to those with the most critical needs first.
+Please hold your nail trims, huff & buffs and acupuncture until further notice.

 We will be temporarily offering telemedicine services to clients who have been seen with their pets in the last 6 months.
 Telemedicine offers a chance for you to consult with one of our veterinarians as if you were here in person.